The BEST Chocolate Chip Cookies

 How to make Loaded Cookies

 - Place your filling in the middle (for example, Biscoff, chocolate spread, hazelnut chocolate spread).
-About a tablespoon is all that is needed
+About a tablespoon is all that is needed.

 - Refridgerate the cookie balls for at least 6 hours

-- Bake at 170℃ Fan/190℃/375℉/Gas mark 5 for approximately 20 minutes, the cookies should be lightly browned but still a little gooey.
+- Bake at 170℃ Fan/190℃ /375℉/Gas mark 5 for approximately 20 minutes; the cookies should be lightly browned but still a little gooey when ready.

-- Leave to cool on the tray for 10 minutes, then remove to a cooling rack
+- Leave to cool on the tray for 15 minutes, then remove to a cooling rack

 Related